 It will remain an important part of our mission that we design, develop and provide a holistic education that integrates design, business, and technology.
 The future of our society will require even more well-rounded designers who can ideate, design and create innovative solutions, and also plan how to deliver them successfully to market.
 Furthermore, they need to be able to understand the perspectives of others through empathy, and be able to sell the vision of their impact through effective storytelling.

-By providing opportunities for hands-on experience, real-world projects (our students are matched up with live design challenges from startups led by passionate founders) and problem-based learning, design education can help students develop the skills they need to succeed confidently, and credibly, moving forward.
+By providing opportunities for hands-on experience, real-world projects (our students are matched up with live design challenges from startups led by passionate founders) and problem-based learning, product design courses can help students develop the skills they need to succeed confidently, and credibly, moving forward.
 We have always aimed to be uniquely positioned to foster these skills in students, and it’s a delivery challenge that the Experience Haus instructional team enjoys taking on.

 I am excited about the future of work and the opportunities it presents for everyone.
 By providing the skills, knowledge and resources that students need to succeed in the future of work, we are not only preparing them for the jobs of tomorrow, but also for a lifetime of success.